Global Engagement

 Scholarship, Teaching and Service Combined

 We are committed to equipping our students with the skills to navigate an ethnically and racially diverse society.
-In collaboration with the Office of Equity and Inclusion at UD, WUDPAC faculty are conducting a longitudinal study to evaluate and enhance the multicultural relevance of our conservation curriculum.
-This study, now in its second year, involves data collection from multiple student cohorts and initial faculty consultations.
+In collaboration with the Office of Equity and Inclusion at UD, WUDPAC faculty conducted a three-year, longitudinal study to evaluate and enhance the multicultural relevance of our conservation curriculum.
+This study informed presentations at the AIC Annual Meeting in Houston in 2018 and the ICON Triennial Conference in Belfast in 2019, and has since inspired curricular adjustments and the revision of our admissions requirements.

 Our faculty are international leaders actively enhancing cultural heritage preservation in underserved areas.
 We frequently collaborate on course development globally, with a strategic focus on local, national, and international preservation initiatives.
 This interconnectedness is reinforced through globalization and technological advancements, allowing for greater exchange of ideas.
 Our commitment to global partnerships is reflected in the active engagement of students and alumni in international projects, as showcased through publications, exhibits, and social media.